global-asp/asp-source/en/0329_lazy-anansi.md

 to a different pot of delicious food.
 Just then, Anansi felt a tug on one of his legs.
-“Rabbit's food is ready!” he said, licking his lips.
+"Rabbit's food is ready!" he said, licking his lips.

 ##